 We have planted 3 beautiful Himalayan Birch trees in Playing Fields area to commemorate the Queen’s Platinum Jubilee and intend this Jubilee year to create Deeds of Dedication in partnership with Fields in Trust to safeguard in perpetuity the Playing Fields, Garth & Gill Green

-Councillors Wharmby, Ward and Dennon are Playing Field Wardens and they are also part of the Playing Field Liaison Committee, together with Councillor Lloyd.
+Councillors Wharmby, Lunn and Dennon are Playing Field Wardens and they are also part of the Playing Field Liaison Committee, together with Councillor Ward.

-The Bowls and Tennis Clubs have recently marked their 30th anniversary
+The Bowls and Tennis Clubs marked their 30th anniversary